ruiramos/react-mobx-typescript/README.md

-# react-typescript-mobx
+# react-mobx-typescript

-Simple Todo list app with React, Typescript and Mobx
+Simple Todo list app with React, Typescript and Mobx.

+There's also a version using [Mobx State Tree](https://github.com/ruiramos/react-mobx-typescript/tree/mst).

 ---